pierreminiggio/youtube-video-watcher/README.md

 Examples :

-Send traffic directly to a video (not recommended, will likely be flagged as fake view by Youtube) fhCJMMxtKWk : is an example video code, you'll find your the URL of your video.
+Send traffic directly to a video (not recommended, will likely be flagged as fake view by Youtube) fhCJMMxtKWk : is an example video code, you'll find your in the URL of your video.
 ```
 node watch.js video:fhCJMMxtKWk
 ```